4burakfe/SlicerPETDenoise/README.md

 This extension is not currently on Extension Manager of the 3D Slicer but can be installed manually.
 For installation download this repository and extract the zip folder.
-Then in the 3D Slicer go to Edit->Application Settings->Modules->Additional Module Paths Here click >> button and manually add SlicerPETDenoise, SlicerVolumeComparator and Easy_fusion folders.
+Then in the 3D Slicer go to Edit->Application Settings->Modules->Additional Module Paths Here click >> button and manually add PETDenoise, VolumeComparator and Easy_fusion folders.

 SlicerPETDenoise, SlicerVolumeComparator requires Pytorch to be installed to operate.
 You can install it from extension manager with PyTorchUtils extension.